How to protect yourself from hacking and other remote control computer scams

 However, to elaborate on point 1 it is vital to your security and your peace of mind that you DON’T engage these people in ANY conversation.
 Just hang up.

-Don’t say anything, don’t answer any questions.
-Just hang up.
+Don’t say anything, don’t answer any questions, tell them nothing, confirm nothing they say.

 Once you have started talking they've got you.
 They will keep talking and harassing you UNTIL YOU STOP - you'll crack first.
 They'll persist, threaten, ask you to go to the bank, all sorts of rubbish, all as long as you keep talking to them.
 So don't.
 Just hang up.
 If you really fancy trying to STOP the calls, simply say "This call is being traced by the police".
 That usually scares them enough to stop calling.